easolhq/easolhq.github.io/docs/theme_architecture/blocks/schema/variables/variable_types/custom_types.md

 {% endraw %}

 ## Arrays
-You can also define arrays of custom types to build more complex UI’s, for example to allow a Creator to add an array of buttons.
+You can also define arrays of custom types to build more complex UI’s, for example, to allow a Creator to add an array of buttons.

 ##### syntax
 {% raw %}